dotnet/docs-aspire/docs/diagnostics/overview.md

 # .NET Aspire diagnostics overview

-Several APIs of .NET Aspire are decorated with the <xref:System.Diagnostics.CodeAnalysis.ExperimentalAttribute%2A>.
+Several APIs of .NET Aspire are decorated with the <xref:System.Diagnostics.CodeAnalysis.ExperimentalAttribute>.
 This attribute indicates that the API is experimental and may be removed or changed in future versions of .NET Aspire.
 The attribute is used to identify APIs that aren't yet stable and may not be suitable for production use.

 ## ASPIRE0001